cybertec-postgresql/pgwatch/docs/dashboarding_alerting.rst

 This does not mean though that Grafana is in any way tightly coupled with project's other components - quite the opposite actually, one can use any other means / tools to use the metrics data gathered by the pgwatch2 daemon.

-Currently there are around 30 preset dashboards available for PostgreSQL data sources and about 25 for InfluxDB.
-The reason why InfluxDB (originally the only supported metrics storage DB) has less, is the fact that the custom query language is just much more limiting compared to standard SQL so that it makes it hard to build more complex dashboards.
+Currently there are around 30 preset dashboards available for PostgreSQL data sources.
 Due to that nowadays, if metric gathering volumes are not a problem, we recommend using Postgres storage for most users.

 Note though that most users will probably want to always adjust the built-in dashboards slightly (colors, roundings, etc)